Neerucoder/CSAW-HACK-ML/README.md

 Step 1.5 (Optional): Checking Code

-	To see how the repair.py code generates GoodNet models, run the following command
+	To see how the repair.py code generates GoodNet models, run the following command using a command prompt inside the eval folder herein

 		python repair.py init

 		Note that this will take 30+ minutes to run

-	To see how the repair.py code generates GoodNet models and sets up STRIP, run the following command
+	To see how the repair.py code generates GoodNet models and sets up STRIP, run the following command using a command prompt inside the eval folder herein

 		python repair.py init complex